sergiocallegari/PyDSM/doc/source/getting-started.rst

 CVXPY_ :
     A free software package for modeling convex optimization problems in Python.
-Currently tested with version 0.0.1 of the library, should work with later releases too.
+Currently tested with the still unreleased version 0.0.1 of the library, should work with later releases too.

+Furthermore, the following pre-requisites may exist in case one wants to build from source (which is expected in Linux and optional in windows):

+Cython_ :
+    A language to write C extensions for the Python language.
+This is actually necessary only for compiling the code.
+Tested with versions 0.16.x and 0.17.x, should work with later releases too.

+A development version of the CBlas library :
+    Blas is a library of routines for performing basic vector and matrix operations.
+CBlas is its edition suitable for C code development.
+By development version, a version of Cblas including headers files is intended.
+The latter are used to compile the code only, while the Cblas runtime is necessary all the time.
+CBlas may be available from many sources including Netlib_, etc.
+    This requisite does not exist in windows, where the blas code included in scipy is used.

+A C compiler :
+    This is used only for compiling the code.

 Although the prerequisites appear to be numerous, their management is actually quite easy.